CS102B-Fall2019/hw4/question4/README.md

-## Question 4
+## Question 7

-(K&R Exercise 2-3) Write the function htoi(s), which converts a string of hexadecimal digits (including an optional 0x or 0X) into its equivalent integer value.
-The allowable digits are 0 through 9, a through f, and A through F. Also, write a main function that calls the function with 3 different examples.
+(K&R Exercise 3-5) Write the function itob(n,s,b) that converts the integer n into a base b character representation in the string s.
+In particular, itob(n,s,16) formats n as a hexadecimal integer in s.
+Also, write a main function that calls the function with 3 different examples.

 Compile Steps:

 Output: